NicholasClark/TCRdist_gpu/README.md

-# TCRdist GPU implementation with batching
+# A Fast GPU-compatible Implementation of TCRdist

 ## Overview